Guidelines

 Recommendations

 To ensure that empirical studies using Large Language Models (LLMs) in software engineering are reproducible and comparable, we recommend incorporating an open LLM as a baseline for analysis.
 This applies whether you’re using LLMs to explore something or evaluating them on on specific software engineering tasks.
 Sometimes, including an open LLM baseline might be impossible.
-Even in that case, using an open LLM on an early version of your product before it is final is a good idea.
-Open LLMs are available in places like Hugging Face or it is possible to run them on a local computer using tools like Ollama or LM Studio.
-We reccomend providing a replication package to facilitate other researchers checking your work.This should have clear, step-by-step instructions on how to get the same results you did using open LLM models.
+In such cases, researchers should at least use an open LLM on an early version of their product.
+Open LLMs are available for inspection and download in places like Hugging Face.
+Depending on the size, and the local computing power, open LLMs can be hosted on a local computer or server employing LLM management systems such as Ollama and LM Studio.
+Otherwise, such models can also be run on cloud-based services like Together AI.
+We recommend providing a replication package to facilitate other researchers checking your work.
+This should have clear, step-by-step instructions on how to get the same results you did using open LLM models.
 This makes the research more reliable since it allows others to confirm what you found.
 For example, researchers could report: “We compared our results to Meta’s Code Llama, which is available on Hugging Face.” and researchers shall include a link to the replication package.

 The term Open when applied to an LLM can have various meanings.
 [1] discusses three types of openness (transparency, reusability and extensibility) and what openness in AI can and cannot provide.
 Moreover, the Open Source Initiative (OSI) [2] provides a definition of open-source AI that serves as a useful framework for evaluating the openness of AI models.
 In simple terms, according to OSI, open-source AI means you have access to everything you need to use the AI, such as understanding, modifying, sharing, retraining, and recreating.
 Thus, researchers must be clear about what “open” means in their context.